apache/incubator-retired-blur/README.md

 ### HDFS

 It is assumed that all your servers will be setup to run Hadoop's HDFS filesystem.
 Though possible, the Map/Reduce system is not recommended to be run on the same machines as blur.
-Follow the Hadoop [cluster setup][clustersetup] guide.
+Follow the Hadoop [cluster setup][cluster_setup] guide.

 NOTE: If you are running blur on a single machine this is not necessary, but [passphraseless][single_node] ssh is still needed.